stephengaito/documentArchive/design/sprints/sprint-001-initial-foundations.md

 * define the List of Lists (LoL) model of computation
   * define the rules of LoL
-  * define a sequential computation in LoL
+  * define a sequential computation in LoL (in assembler and then more convient higher-level language)
   * define composition of sequential compositions.
   * exhibit a universal Turing machine as a LoL computation
   * show that any LoL computation can be computed by a Turing machine.